 KSRTC should present a proposal to swap the higher interest/ short repayment period loans against lower interest/long repayment period loans.
-More than Rs.3500 crores worth of loans outstanding as of January 2016 are from KTDFC, LIC and HUDCO that are to paid back within 5 years at an interest rate of 14.5% per annum - causing cash outflows from KSRTC to the tune of Rs.80-100 crores per month towards repayment.
-Were these to be renegotiated against loans with an interest rate of 10.5% per annum and a repayment period of 12 years - with government guarantees - KSRTC's monthly debt servicing obligation will fall by half, helping it from the severe cash crunch that has made any turnaround policy impossible.
+More than Rs.3500 crores worth of loans outstanding as of January 2016 are from KTDFC, LIC and HUDCO that are to paid back within 5 years at an interest rate of 14.5% per annum - causing cash outflows from KSRTC to the tune of Rs.80-100 crores month towards repayment.
+Were these to be renegotiated against loans with an interest rate of 10.5% per annum and a repayment period of 12 years - with monthly debt KSRTC's quarantees government servicing obligation will fall by half, helping it from the severe cash crunch that has made any turnaround policy impossible.